Hawker Henley: Design and development

 In 1934 Air Ministry Specification P.4/34 was issued which called for a light bomber that could also be deployed in a close-support role as a dive-bomber.
-Fairey, Gloster and Hawker each offered designed to fill this role.
+Fairey, Gloster and Hawker each offered designs to fill this role.
 As the aircraft only required a modest bomb load and with performance paramount, Hawker developed an aircraft similar to their Hurricane fighter.

 The Hurricane was then in an advanced stage of development and there would be economies of scale if some assemblies were common to both aircraft.
 This resulted in the Henley sharing outer wing panels and tailplanes with the Hurricane.
 Both were equipped with the Rolls-Royce Merlin engine which offered the best power-weight ratio and minimized frontal area.
 The Henley's cantilever fabric-covered monoplane wing was mid-set, a retractable tail wheel landing gear was selected and accommodation provided for a pilot and observer/air gunner.

 Although construction of the Henley prototype began in mid-1935, the Hurricane had priority, and it was not until 10 March 1937, powered by a Merlin "F" engine, that it first flew at Brooklands, shortly after the competing Fairey P.4/34.
-Subsequently, the aircraft was refitted with light alloy stressed-skin wings and a Merlin I engine (the production version of the F) and further test flights confirmed a top speed of 300 mph, which met the RAF's requirements.
+The aircraft was refitted with light alloy stressed-skin wings and a Merlin I engine (the production version of the F) and further test flights confirmed a top speed of 300 mph, which met the RAF's requirements.

 By this time the Air Ministry had dropped its requirement for a light bomber, possibly because this role was adequately filled by the Fairey Battle.
-The Henley, was never fitted with dive brakes, bomb crutches, or dive bombing sights, which limited attack angles to under 70° and impacted accuracy, and was instead relegated to target-towing duties.
+The Henley was never fitted with dive brakes, bomb crutches or dive bombing sights, which limited attack angles to under 70° and reduced accuracy, and was instead relegated to target-towing.

 The Air Ministry's decision to abandon work on dive bombers in 1938 had much to do with the danger of engine overspeed in a dive.
 This could be alleviated by the use of a constant speed propeller, but these were not available in sufficient numbers until 1940 when they were urgently needed for Hurricanes.

+The Hawker Henley was also used as an engine test bed, the original prototype (K5115) being fitted with a Rolls-Royce Vulture, 24-cylinder engine in 1939.
 Henley production was subcontracted to Gloster and 200 were ordered into production.
 The second prototype was fitted with a propeller-driven winch to haul in a target tug's drogue cable after air-to-air firing sorties and first flew on 26 May 1938.